ahmedjoubest/shiny-iac-infra/README.md

 - The architecture leverages an internet-facing ALB with SSL termination to securely route incoming HTTPS traffic to an ECS Fargate-based service that hosts the Shiny app as a containerized service within a designated ECS cluster.

 - The ALB is configured with stickiness to ensure that all requests from a user during their session are routed to the same server.
 This is achieved using **ALB-generated cookies**.
+Traffic is routed to the ECS service in the target group through a Cognito user pool authorizer, which validates the user's JWT token before allowing access to the Shiny app.
+Please refer to the Cognito section for more details.

 - For security, the ALB has a dedicated security group open to the internet on port 443, while the ECS service security group restricts access to traffic solely from the ALB, ensuring controlled and secure access.

 - An SSL certificate is provisioned in ACM with DNS validation to secure the ALB and enable HTTPS traffic to the specified domain, including support for the `www` subdomain.

 - CloudWatch is configured for centralized log management, enabling efficient logging and monitoring of the Shiny app.

+### Cognito User Pool

+#### User Authentication and Attributes

+An AWS Cognito User Pool is configured to manage user authentication and attributes, supporting public sign-ups, email-based login, and automatic email verification.
+Key components are:

+1. **User Pool**: Manages attributes including required fields (`email`, `given_name`, `family_name`) and optional fields (`phone_number`, `custom:role`, `custom:type`).

+2. **User Pool Domain**: Provides a unique domain for hosting authentication flows.

+3. **User Pool Client**:   Supports OAuth 2.0 with secure authorization code grant.
+Configurable `callback_urls` (post-login redirection) and `logout_urls` (post-logout redirection) to handle user session flows effectively.

+#### Logout Architecture

+The Shiny app uses a **custom logout server** using `plumber` in `logout-plumber/` to handle user logout requests.
+The server/task is deployed as a separate ECS service in the same cluster, with a dedicated security group.
+A Specific ALB Rule is configured to route `/logout` requests to this security group, instead of the shiny app default security group.

+In the Shiny app, when the logout button is clicked:

+- A GET request is sent to the `/logout` endpoint, which triggers the `AWSELBAuthSessionCookie-0` and `AWSELBAuthSessionCookie-1` cookies expiration, using the `Set-Cookie` header.
+- A redirect to the Cognito logout URL is initiated, which invalidates the user's token and logs them out.

 ## Autoscaling Overview